-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=58
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=58

 41. When to Quote & When to Paraphrase

 "When to Quote and When to Paraphrase" was written by Brianna Jerman